Backend Python developer - Junior Python programmer

 Many companies advertise job positions as Python programmer, or Backend developer.
 Sometimes Backend Python developer.

 So what do you need to know in order to become one?
-What do you need to find a Junior level position with a title like that.
+What do you need to find a Junior level position with a title like that?

-Though I think it would be very important to have a broad view of the product your company is building in many cases, especially as a junior programmer, you will only focus on a small corner of the project.
-So as junior programmer it is probably more important to be able to focus on a specific tasks than to have a broad view.
+Though I think it would be very important to have a broad view of the product your company is building, in many cases, especially as a junior programmer, you will only focus on a small corner of the project.
+So as a junior programmer it is probably more important to be able to focus on specific tasks than to have a broad view.

 Obviously you will need to know how to program in Python, though at what level you need to know is not clearly defined and it depends on the specific position.